Georgi Dimitrov (composer): Career

-Since Prof. Georgi Dimitrov was a man with a well-respected personal dignity and an excellent manager, everyone was in touch with his expert assessments.
-It also helped him to oppose the supreme institutions, which often cost him the experience of negative emotions.
-With regular people, familiar and strange, he always communicated as an equal, without a drop of pride.
-He managed to welcome guests and create a fresh atmosphere.
+Georgi Dimitrov managed relationships based on his professional assessments.
+This approach occasionally led to disagreements with governing institutions.
+He interacted with others directly and hosted guests.

 The more the time progresses, the more he confirms the significance of the work of the artist, teacher and statesman Prof. Georgi Dimitrov.
 Despite the serious illness that has diminished his public activity during the last 15 years of his life, he never ceased to be interested in his problems and to give his wise advice about the development of Bulgarian musical art.